 Aurora Recovery Centre places top priority on the health of our members and staff.
 We have gone beyond standard protocols to ensure the necessary screening and prevention measures are in place so that our facilities are as safe as possible from coronavirus COVID-19 exposure.
 Aurora continues to support our members in their recovery.
 Aurora predicts no foreseeable major interruption in daily operations, and admission of members to our residential programs will continue as planned.

 Aurora is working with Municipal and Provincial Health Departments to ensure measures are in place, following best practices and continuously monitoring for updates.
 Aurora’s medical team and staff have received updated training on preventative and reactive measures to protect our members and staff from coronavirus infection.

 Prior to being admitted to Aurora, new members are required to answer numerous questions about their health status, ensuring that all members being admitted to our facility are screened for symptoms of coronavirus exposure and infection.

-- Members coming to Aurora from afar will receive guidelines on how to safely travel for minimizing risk of exposure.
+- Members coming to Aurora will receive guidelines on how to safely travel for minimizing risk of exposure.